libretime/libretime/docs/admin-manual/troubleshooting.md

 sudo -u www-data libretime-analyzer --config /etc/airtime/airtime.conf --log-level debug
 ```

 - `/var/log/syslog` contains most of the system logs combined.
-You can filter the LibreTime logs using:
+This log file may contain information that the application logger wasn't able to log, such as early startup errors.
+You can get the LibreTime logs using:

 ```bash
 sudo tail -f "/var/log/syslog" | grep "libretime-"